-At Millfield, we strive not only to give our pupils an academic education but to give them an all-round education, and importantly prepare them for the outside world after they leave Millfield and the responsibilities and realities of adult life.
+At Millfield, we strive not only to give our students an academic education but to give them an all-round education, and importantly prepare them for the outside world after they leave Millfield and the responsibilities and realities of adult life.

-PSHEE contributes to personal development by helping pupils to build their personal identities, confidence and self-esteem, make career choices and understand what influences their decisions.
+PSHEE contributes to personal development by helping students to build their personal identities, confidence and self-esteem, make career choices and understand what influences their decisions.
 Developing self-understanding, empathy and the ability to work with others will help our young people to enjoy healthy and productive relationships in all aspects of their lives.